The GCC Hub

 Liuyang Fireworks

 Add a 2 to 3 week routing buffer and book DG vessel space 6 to 8 weeks before sailing during peak season.
 Jeddah-bound shipments need the largest buffer because they are exposed to Red Sea disruption.
-Jebel Ali, Dammam, Hamad and Sohar are more stable Persian Gulf options, but still need earlier booking for Class 1 cargo.
+Jebel Ali, Dammam and Hamad on the Persian Gulf, and Sohar on the Gulf of Oman, are more stable options, but still need earlier booking for Class 1 cargo.

 Importing Fireworks to the GCC?